flight-recorder/health-report/README.md

 The agent runs alongside with an ordinary Java application and prints data produced by JFR to standard out.

-Health report requires JDK 14, or later, and only works on the Hotspot JVM.
+Health report requires JDK 14, or later, and only works on OpenJDK.

 # Build instructions